frankbearzou/laravel-blog/README.md

 # Laravel Blog

-This blog system implements a blog system base on Laravel framework.
+A blog system based on Laravel framework.

-Users can register and login to the system.
+Users can register and login to the blog.

-Unauthenticated users can only view the posts.
+Unauthenticated users can only view posts.

 Authenticated users can create posts, make comments and tags.